 Duck bacon makes a delicious wrapper.
 For retro hors d’oeuvres with a modern twist, stuff Medjool dates with Marcona almonds, then wrap in duck bacon and broil until crisp; the same concept works with crunchy water chestnuts or tangy pineapple chunks.
 Sweet, tender sea scallops wrapped in crisp duck bacon make a delectable, single-bite appetizer.
 Try swaddling small bundles of blanched vegetables, like asparagus or string beans with a strip of duck bacon before sautéing for a smoky vegetable side dish.

 Are you a fan of duck bacon?
-Tell us how you enjoy eating it right here in the comments, or on social media.
+Tell us how you enjoy eating on social media.
 Tag @dartagnanfoods on Facebook, Instagram or Twitter anytime, and share your food photos.